 Who can submit a proposal?

 Anyone holding a faculty position at any research and educational institution can submit a proposal for organizing a program at the ICTS.
 A typical proposal for organizing a program is expected to have two or more organizers.
-All successful Program Proposals will eventually be organized in the ICTS campus, which will come up in North Bangalore in the next 2-3 years .
-However, until that happens, ICTS programs must be organized at other places in India.
-For this reason, at present, it is preferable to have at least one of the organizers from an existing institution in India.
+All successful program proposals have to be organized in the ICTS campus in Hesaraghatta, Bangalore, India.

 What are the possible research areas of a program?

 Program proposals can be submitted in any of the traditional areas of the physical and mathematical sciences, as well as in overlapping areas, which include the interface between cosmology, particle physics and string theory; new emergent areas of mathematics with applications to statistical physics, string theory, biology, finance and so on; computational science; complex systems like climate, fluids etc.

 The Centre will also support activities that contribute to raising the level of scientific knowledge among Indian university students and faculty.
 Some of the high level activities will be preceded by pre-schools or instructional workshops, to enable young participants to make the best use of the programs.
 The aim of these type of activities is to contribute to human resource development in the basic sciences.